We have a full kitchen, snack and drink options. Please plan to bring a lunch.

 Withdrawal, refund, and transfer

-Except for a non-refundable $75.00 deposit / cancellation fee per workshop, tuition payment is refundable if notice of cancellation is received by phone, email or US mail twenty days prior to the beginning of a workshop.
+Except for a non-refundable $75.00 deposit / cancellation fee per workshop, tuition payment is refundable if notice of cancellation is received by phone, email or US mail 20 days prior to the beginning of a workshop.
 No refund can be made after that date due to faculty contracts, material acquisitions and housing and travel agreements.
-If cancellation occurs within the 20 day period, the tuition payment cannot be applied to a later session.
+If cancellation occurs within the 20 day period, the tuition payment cannot be applied to a later session and no refunds may be offered.
 ESSA will not make refunds to students withdrawing after a class has begun.
 Transfers from one workshop to another are considered on an individual basis.
 To do so, you must notify ESSA 20 days before the start of your workshop.
 Failure to attend class or verbal notification will not be regarded as an official notice of withdrawal.

 We are working hard to bring our students affordable on-campus housing for the future.
 Until then, call ESSA, (479) 253-5384, for suggestions and special rates for ESSA students.
 You may also visit www.eurekaspringschamber.com or www.eurekasprings.com for more info about in town lodging.

 Orientation is at 9:00AM the first day of class and will include a 5 minute presentation by each instructor.
 Coffee and snacks will be provided and to make up for the hour delay in class time students have to option to extend their day until 5:00pm or later if special arrangements are made with ESSA staff.

 Classes start each day at 9:00 and run to 4:00, except for the first day.
 If a group of students would like to stay until 7:00 ESSA can make arrangements.
 This is done by asking the teacher and then having the teacher request that the school be open later with the staff.
 Most accommodations can be made.
 No student shall work in small metals, iron or leather studios without an instructor present (this means no working early or during lunchtime unless instructor or shop tech is present)